 I can transfer your slides to Tiff or Jpeg files so that you can download them on your PC or view them on a DVD player.
-Please note that I can only transfer 35mm slides or negatives on my Nikon scanner and use my Epson V850 Pro scanner for larger slides or negatives, up to 8x10 inches.
+I transfer 35mm slides or negatives on my Nikon scanner and use my Epson V850 Pro scanner for larger slides or negatives, up to 8x10 inches.

 The Tiff file type is a very popular, transportable file that can be used in most page layout applications on both Macintosh and Windows computers.
 Tiff stands for Tagged Image File Format, and it contains not only image data, but an image preview that can be used by many other applications.
 Colour management profiles, recognisable by other applications, are embedded in a Tiff file.
 Tiff files are much larger than Jpeg files (about 56 MB per image!) as they are not compressed.
 These files are very suitable for transferring from either a USB memory stick or DVD onto your computer.
 I do tend to restrict the file size to approx 10MB.

 A Jpeg file type is a compressed, transportable file.
 Jpeg stands for Joint Photographic Experts Group.
 The compression results in a much smaller file size, but this can result in a very slight loss of quality.
 I have minimised compression to get the best possible image clarity and the images are excellent.
 These files are best for viewing straight from the CD or memory stick to your TV. and for transferring onto your computer.
 Jpegs have a file size of approx 3 to 4MB per image.

 Some DVD players will only play Jpeg pictures on your TV straight from a CD, NOT from a DVD.
 You need to check your machine to see whether you need a CD or DVD.